catalyst-cloud/catalystcloud-docs/source/alarm-service/autohealing-example.rst

 - ``--pool-id`` is the loadbalancer pool that the alarm will monitor for unhealthy members.
-- ``trust+heat://`` tells the alarm to notify heat when loadbalancer pool member is unhealthy.
+- ``trust+heat://`` tells the alarm to notify heat when a loadbalancer pool member is unhealthy.
 This is what initiates the healing action.
 - ``--stack-id`` is the name or ID of the stack which the alarm will initiate an update on.
 - ``--autoscaling-group-id`` is the autoscaling group which the resources belong to.

-We can now view the alarm and see that its status is ``insufficient data`` this is normal as the alarm has not been created to recognise any state of the loadbalancer that is not the ``ERROR`` state.
+We can now view the alarm and see that its status is ``insufficient data.`` This is normal as the alarm has not been created to recognise any state of the loadbalancer that is not the ``ERROR`` state.

 .. code-block:: bash